Please find our Admissions Policy for Braywick Court School 2024/25 here.

 The published admission number is 30 places into Reception.
-The school admit up to this number each year to the Reception year and, when full the school will have 210 pupils on roll.
+The school admits up to this number each year to the Reception year and, when full the school will have 210 pupils on roll.

 In accordance with the law, children with an Education Health and Care Plan (EHCP) will be admitted to the school where the Local Authority has specifically named Braywick Court School as the most appropriate placement.

 Where there are fewer applicants than places available all applicants will be admitted.
-In the event of there being greater demand than there are places available to the school, and after the admission of children with a statement of Special Educational Needs or Education Health and Care Plan that names the school, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2021:
+In the event of there being greater demand than there are places available to the school, and after the admission of children with an Education Health and Care Plan that names the school, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2021:

 - Children in care i.e. children in the care of the Local Authority as defined in the Children Act 1989.
 This category includes ‘looked after children’ and children who have previously been looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 - Children with a sibling at the school at the time of admission.